youngbeen/thor-remote-fetch/README.md

 # thor-remote-fetch

-The plugin provides ability of fetching configuration from remote for [Thor](https://github.com/youngbeen/thor)
+This plugin provides ability of fetching configuration from remote for [Thor](https://github.com/youngbeen/thor)

 ## How to use

-Under a thor project root, run commands
+Under a thor project root,

-1. `npm i thor-remote-fetch --save-dev`
+1. Run `npm i thor-remote-fetch --save-dev`
 2. Make sure the api path is set correctly in config file
-3. `npx thor-remote-fetch` and done!
+3. Run `npx thor-remote-fetch` and done!